 Some dogs have a condition known as paroxysmal respiration, more commonly called reverse sneezing.
 With this condition, the dog rapidly pulls air into the nose, whereas in a regular sneeze, the air is rapidly pushed out through the nose.
 The dog makes a snorting sound and seems to be trying to inhale while sneezing.

-Although it can be alarming to witness a dog having a reverse sneezing episode, it is not a harmful condition and there are no ill effects.
+Although it can be alarming to witness a dog having a reverse sneezing episode, it is not a harmful condition, and there are no ill effects.
 The dog is completely normal before and after the episode.
 During a reverse sneeze, the dog will make rapid and long inspirations, stand still, and extend his head and neck.
-A loud snorting sound is produced, which may make you think the dog has something caught in his nose or throat.
+A loud snorting sound is produced, which may sound like the dog has something caught in his nose or throat.
 A reverse sneezing episode can last for several seconds to a minute.

 What causes the reverse sneeze?

 The exact cause of a reverse sneeze is unknown.
 Any irritation to the nose, sinuses, or back of the throat can trigger an episode of reverse sneezing.
 Irritants include nasal mites, secretions, foreign bodies such as seeds, pollens, grasses, allergies, smoke, odors, masses, or an elongated soft palate.
 Dogs with narrow nasal passages (long noses) seem more commonly affected.